pagkly/Zed/Investopedia3/What Is an Odd Lot.md

 ## Understanding Odd Lots

-Odd lots may inadvertently arise in an investor's portfolio through [reverse splits](https://www.investopedia.com/terms/r/reversesplit.asp) or [dividend reinvestment plans](https://www.investopedia.com/terms/d/dividendreinvestmentplan.asp).
+Odd lots may inadvertently arise in an investor's portfolio through [[reverse splits]](https://www.investopedia.com/terms/r/reversesplit.asp) or [[dividend reinvestment plans]](https://www.investopedia.com/terms/d/dividendreinvestmentplan.asp).
 For example, a one-for-eight reverse split of a security, of which the investor holds 200 shares, will result in a post-split amount of 25 shares.
-While trading commissions for odd lots may still be higher than for [standard lots](https://www.investopedia.com/terms/s/standard-lot.asp) on a percentage basis, the popularity of online trading platforms and the consequent plunge in brokerage commissions means that it is no longer as difficult or expensive for investors to dispose of odd lots as it used to be in the past.
+While trading commissions for odd lots may still be higher than for [[standard lots]](https://www.investopedia.com/terms/s/standard-lot.asp) on a percentage basis, the popularity of online trading platforms and the consequent plunge in brokerage commissions means that it is no longer as difficult or expensive for investors to dispose of odd lots as it used to be in the past.

 ### Key Takeaways